dtekcth/data101/src/studies/index.md

 ## Studying with functional disabilities

-Students with functional disabilities have the right to get help in the form of _FUNKA support_.
+Students with functional disabilities have the right to get help.
 This may mean extended hours or quiet rooms during exams but also include many other kinds of help.
 Most students do not know that they have the right to receive support even if they only consider their variations to be _mild_, so don't hesitate to contact Chalmers if you feel that it would help you in your studies!
-Please go to the [FUNKA page on the study portal](https://student.portal.chalmers.se/sv/chalmersstudier/funktionsvariation-funktionsnedsattning/Sidor/funktionsvariation-funktionsnedsattning.aspx) to find out more.
+Please go to [this page](https://www.chalmers.se/en/education/student-support/studying-with-disabilities/) to find out more.

 It is also possible to get paid for providing lecture notes.
-Find out more about that [here](https://student.portal.chalmers.se/en/chalmersstudies/disabilities/notetakingsupport/Pages/Note-Support-Questions-and-Answers.aspx).
+Find out more about that [here](https://www.chalmers.se/en/education/student-support/studying-with-disabilities/note-taking-support/).